kdschmidt1/Sail_Instrument/Readme.md

 The Plugin is checking the AvNav version. it will not run with wrong versions.
-The position of the Laylines in the display depends on the filtered TWD, that one can see by activating the TWDFilt_Indicator
+The position of the Laylines in the display depends on the filtered TWD, that one can see by activating the TWDFilt_Indicator.
 Laylines on the map are only shown, if a waypoint is active!

 For best viewing i propose to set the Update Time for the Position to the minimum (500ms) in the [Settings page](https://www.wellenvogel.net/software/avnav/docs/userdoc/settingspage.html)